What is Mesothelioma Chemotherapy?

 Chemotherapy is a treatment option for cancer patients.
 There are many types of chemotherapy drugs that are used to kill cancer cells, and some are more effective than others.
 This treatment was developed in the 1940s and scientists have since improved these medications.
 Chemotherapy combined with radiation is a common treatment offered to mesothelioma patients.

 This treatment tends to scare many patients because of the negative side effects that come with using the medication.
-The drugs can make you feel sick and nauseous in addition to possibly causing you to lose hair and feel very weak.
+The chemotherapy drugs can make you feel sick and nauseous in addition to possibly causing you to lose hair and feel very weak.
 Even though these are not pleasant things to experience, the benefits that occur far outweigh the negative side effects.

 How Do You Treat Mesothelioma with Chemotherapy?